programmer647/library/README.md

-way for admin to view overdue books way for admin to view all books currently out of the library make it so that collecting a book removes it from the reserve table figure out how to do it that when collecting books it shows the title of the book and the author, as well as the user's name instead of just their user id
+way for admin to view overdue books way for admin to view all books currently out of the library make it so that collecting a book removes it from the reserve table

+add copies and on_loan to books database then do that if it isn't in the library you can't loan it. also add to the reserves page that you can be notified when it comes back into the library

+add headers to all pages to redirect if either not logged in or don't have the right role to access a page remove printing arrays at the beginning of pages

 Notes: